jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

 (5) If an infringement notice has been issued under this section, proceedings in respect of the offence to which the notice relates may be commenced in accordance with section 21 of the Summary Proceedings Act 1957; and, in that case, the provisions of that section apply with all necessary modifications.

 ### 62 Payment of infringement fees
-All infringement fees paid in respect of infringement offences must be paid into the Crown Bank Account.
+All infringement fees paid in respect of infringement offences must be paid into a Crown Bank Account.

 ### 63 Regulations
 The Governor-General may, by Order in Council, make regulations prescribing the form of infringement notices, and any other particulars to be contained in infringement notices.

 ## Part 7 — Dissolution of Survey Board of New Zealand and New Zealand Institute of Surveyors

-### 64 Dissolution of survey board of New Zealand
+### 64 Dissolution of Survey Board of New Zealand
 (1) In this section,—
   - **new Board** means the Cadastral Surveyors Licensing Board of New Zealand established by section 10
   - **old Board** means the Survey Board of New Zealand constituted by the Survey Act 1986.